joakimk/docker_services/README.md

     $ export | grep PORT

+### Custom environment variables

 You can add custom environment variables (like $PGPORT) in [DockerServices.CustomEnvironment](/lib/docker_services/custom_environment.ex).
 This requires [rebuilding docker\_services from source](#development).
 Pull requests with custom envs are welcome.
 If you feel the env you add isn't useful to anyone else, then let's discuss other options (config files, etc).

+Heroku compatibility:

+As far as possible the [DockerServices.CustomEnvironment](/lib/docker_services/custom_environment.ex) variables will have the same names as used on heroku, e.g. `$REDIS_PROVIDER`.
+This simplifies app config.

 ## Where is data stored?